 No course may be repeated or grade raised by such an examination.
-Review CLEP test options here.
-AP/IB credit transfer requires a CollegeBoard transcript in most cases.
-Contact the Admissions office for more information (102 Deputy Hall, 218-755-2040, email@example.com).
+Standardized exam credit transfer requires an official transcript from the testing authority in most cases.
+See our Sending Transcripts page for more information.

 Prior non-college and experiential learning may be the result of a variety of life experiences, such as continuing education, work experience, or individual study.
-Experiential university credit is not awarded on the basis of experience alone, but for the achievement of an advanced level of knowledge and/or skill.
+University credit is not awarded on the basis of prior/work experience alone, but for the achievement of documented college-level knowledge and/or skill.

-A student requesting prior learning credit must be fully admitted to a BSU academic program.
-Use the following form to start the request/evaluation process: Credit for Prior Learning form.
+A student requesting prior learning credit must be degree-seeking and fully admitted to a BSU academic program.
+Use the following form to start the request/evaluation process:

 Options for Veterans

 BSU’s Veteran’s Assistance Center is the place to begin if you have learning experiences from your service to our country.
 The Resources page will help you get started, but we encourage you to work with the very helpful folks at Distance Minnesota as well.
 They are Minnesota State’s premier veteran’s education resource and support center.